My bread's too dense - here's how to lighten it

 Shaping the dough for lighter bread

-If you are looking for large erratic air bubbles a lighter hand is used when shaping.
-Care to not remove too much gas from the dough whilst still creating enough tension is needed.
+If you are looking for large erratic bubbles or air throughout your bread crumb a lighter hand is needed when shaping.
+Care when shaping the dough to not remove too much gas, whilst still creating enough tension is a skill that usually requires practice.

 Use the right flour for lighter bread

-Many bakers use all purpose flour with some success.
+Many bakers use all purpose flour with success.
 For a light and airy crumb structure it is best to use bread flour.
-The protein content is higher in bread flour, this creates the gluten structure which retains the gas as it rises.
+The protein content is higher in bread flour, this creates an even gluten structure which retains gas as it rises.

 If the flour isn’t bread flour there is less structure to support the gas causing the bread to be more dense and less aerated.
-Using low quality bread flour has the same effect.
+Using low quality bread flour can have the same effect due to broken protein particles.

-Some flour contains too much protein for normal bread making.
-These contain 14g per 100g upwards and should be used by experienced bakers to create high hydration breads.
-They create dense, horrible loaves if not.
+Some bread flour contains too much protein.
+Flours that contain 14g per 100g and upwards should be used by experienced bakers creating high hydration breads.
+They create dense, gummy, horrible loaves if not.

-Wholemeal loaves tend to struggle to rise without making dense bread.
+Wholemeal loaves to struggle to not be dense.
 To counteract this, start with a 50-50 split of wholemeal and white flour.
-WIth some of the popular ancient grains like spelt use a 30 -70 split with white flour being the majority.
+With some ancient grains like spelt a 30 -70 split is recommended at the start, with white flour in the majority.
 You can increase the percentages as you build up confidence on future bakes if you wish.

-Adding flour which contains gluten (like white flour) to recipes with low or no gluten flour will create lighter bread.
+Adding flour containing gluten (like white flour) to recipes with low or no gluten flour will create lighter bread.
 Recipes for breads with 100% low gluten flour will be dense and appealing.
-The best way to avoid this is to include some gluten.
+To lighten it up it's best to hydrate the flour using a soaker technique and proof the dough quickly.
+When mixing aim for a high final dough temperature and use a warm bread proofing temperature to increase yeast activity.

 Following a bad recipe can make bread too dense

-As you can see there are a lot of variables in baking bread that can create a bread too dense if not controlled.
+As you can see there are a lot of variables in baking bread that can make bread dense if not controlled.
 For this reason it is pretty important that the recipe is as accurately carried out as possible.

 Weighing the ingredients, including the liquids is the best and only way to prepare bread.
-For this you need a set of scales.
+For this you need some scales.
 I’ve scoured the internet to find you the best scales around for a reasonable amount of money.
-So if you don’t have a decent set of scales yet you may wish to take a look at the link here.
+So if you don’t have a decent set of scales yet you may wish to take a look at the link here:

-A decent scale for bread baking should first of all be reliable.
-They will get a little bit wet and banged around so durability is a must.
+Scales used for making bread should be reliable, they will get a wet and banged around a bit so durability is a must.
 They should have a wide flat scale so you can weigh your divided dough directly on it.
 Be easy to clean and ideally weigh to 0.1 of a gram accurately.

 The yeast didn’t work